kids-first/kf-somatic-workflow/README.md

 - `run_gatk_cnv`: Set to false to disable GATK CNV.

 The first step of the workflow will check the user inputs and throw errors for impossible scenarios:
-- Enabling Lancet in WGS without enabling either Mutect2 or Strelka2
+- Enabling Lancet in WGS without enabling either Mutect2 or Strelka2 or user providing existing calls to the `lancet_input_vcf` input
 - Enabling AmpliconArchitect without enabling CNVkit or providing the Mosek config file
 - Enabling THeTa2 without enabling both VarDict and CNVkit
 - Enabling GATK CNV without providing a Panel of Normals